squk/godot-dictionary-resource/README.md

 # Classes
  - `BasicDictionaryResource` - Base class of all other `Dictionary` objects in this repo.
 The class extends `Resource` while sharing an API with Godot's `Dictionary` object.
  - `DictionaryResource` - This class provides most of the functionality for this plugin.
 Extends `BasicDictionaryResource` and provides the in-editor type hinting, making these dictionaries "type safe".
  - `TypeHintResource` - Alias of `BasicDictionaryResource`, used for defining type-hints for `DictionaryResource`s.
-Thing of this as the "schema" or "structure" for your dictionary.
+Think of this as the "schema" or "structure" for your dictionary.

 ## Usage